-Engelbert Humperdinck, who recently turned 85 shows no signs of stopping just yet, announced his new tour including an Aberdeen date.
+Engelbert Humperdinck, who recently turned 85 and shows no signs of stopping just yet, has announced his new tour including an Aberdeen date.

 Engelbert, born Arnold George Dorsey, will kick off his 14-date tour in Liverpool on October 31 and will perform for north-east audiences on Wednesday November 3.
 The gig will take place at 7pm at the Music Hall.